grabear/awesome-rshiny/README.md

 * [homebrewR](https://davesteps.shinyapps.io/homebrewR/) - An app to explore and compare beer recipes.
 * [Vinylspotting](https://ewenme.shinyapps.io/vinylspotting/) - A Shiny app for Discogs users to visualize and explore their record collections.
 * [polMonitor](https://ewenme.shinyapps.io/polMonitor/) - A Shiny app for monitoring police violence in the United States.
+* [OCRinShiny](https://github.com/longhowlam/OCRinShiny) - A Shiny app that lets you OCR an image with the tesseract package.
 # Contributors
 * [Rob Gilmore](https://github.com/grabear)
 * [Shaurita Hutchins](https://github.com/sdhutchins)